National Canada 150 Garden Contest

 Manitoba, Alberta and Ontario Gardener magazines are joining together to create a cross Canada garden contest for homeowners.

-The contest is open to all gardeners wishing to celebrate Canada’s 150th Anniversary in 2017.
+The contest will be open to all gardeners wishing to celebrate Canada’s 150th Anniversary in 2017.
 All you have to do to enter is to create a garden, garden bed or container garden themed on something that celebrates Canada’s 150th birthday!
 Send us a photograph of your creation before Friday, June 23, 2017.
 Winners will be announced on Canada Day!

 Winning entries will: